-As a preliminary procedural matter, the Commission notes that the application in this case was filed with the Honorable Court on July 2, 1999.
-The Honorable Court notified the State of Peru of that application on July 12, 1999, Ref: CDH-11.760/002, further informing the State that it had two months from that date to present any preliminary exceptions, and four months to file its answer.
-The communication of the State returning the application and related documents was presented to the Honorable Court on July 16, 1999.
-The contents of that communication raise questions of jurisdiction which must, to the extent they are to be evaluated, be addressed prior to the merits of the case.
+As a preliminary procedural matter, the Commission notes that the Honorable Court notified the State of Peru of the application in this case on May 10, 1999, Ref: CDH-11.762/002, further informing the State that it had two months from that date to present any preliminary exceptions, and four months to file its answer.
+The August 4, 1999 communication of the State returning the application appears to constitute neither one nor the other of these authorized procedures, as it was filed too late to be accepted as the former, and deals with issues of jurisdiction outside the ambit of the latter.
+While noting this, the Commission will nonetheless proceed to offer its observations on the communication and related documents, which raise questions of jurisdiction which must, to the extent they are to be evaluated, be addressed prior to the merits of the case.